 Your Next Steps

-If starting your own VA business is something you’re passionate about, including all the amazing perks and opportunities for living a life by design that it offers, your next step should be to educate yourself.
-And while information and learning are crucial to any new endeavor, I’m also a big believer in the power of a supportive community and learning from others who have already been down the road you want to travel.
+If starting your own VA or freelance business is something you’re passionate about, including all the amazing perks and opportunities for living a life by design that it offers, your next step should be to educate yourself.
+While information and learning are crucial to any new endeavor, we’re also big believers in the power of a supportive community and learning from others who have already been down the road you want to travel.

-In addition to VA Foundations, there are six skills courses designed to help you level up your services when you’re ready, and FBVA members also have access to weekly group coaching calls, client leads and live training sessions.
-When it comes to starting, building and scaling a successful service-based business as a VA, we’ve left no stone unturned!
+In addition to VA Foundations, there are six skills courses designed to help you level up your services when you’re ready, and FBVA members also have access to weekly group coaching calls, client leads, and live skills training sessions.
+When it comes to starting, building, and scaling a successful service-based business as a VA or freelancer, we’ve left no stone unturned.

 No matter where you’re starting from, the most important thing is to start – and keep moving.
-The only people who don’t succeed at this are the ones who quit, and getting started as a VA is one of the most powerful ways I know to break in online and open entrepreneurial doors and opportunities you may not even be able to imagine right now.
+The only people who don’t succeed at this are the ones who quit, and getting started as a freelancer or VA is one of the most powerful ways we know to break in online and open entrepreneurial doors and opportunities you may not even be able to imagine right now.

-As I’ve said previously in this post, the sky really is the limit!
+As we’ve said previously in this post, the sky really is the limit!